 How do I record a deposit that we are holding?

-Option 1 - create a customer invoice
+Option 1 - create a customer invoice to record the income

 Option 2 - record the income without an invoice